quasar098/ctf-writeups/amateursctf-2023/censorship-lite++/README.md

 we don't have access to parenthesis, but we can emulate them using lists and then getting the 0th index of the list by using <br>
 `[<thing>][vars!=vars][vars!=vars]`. this is equivalent to `(<thing>)`

-my first solution was to compare parts of the flag with characters that we are allowed to use, but i was in disbelief at how many characters were not allowed to be printed, so we could not check them to see if they were in the flag
+my first solution was to compare parts of the flag with characters that we are allowed to use (e.g. `"a"[flag[0]=="a"]`, then check if error), but i was in disbelief at how many characters were not allowed to be printed, so we could not check them to see if they were in the flag

 i got `amateursCTF{??_?????_??????_????s_???_??_??gh?_??gh?_??_flag_???_the_??gh?_????d_??_?????s?_??v??}` by checking chars that were not allowed in the flag

-my realization came eventually that we could compare letters in the flag to each other, instead of to string literals we make
+my realization came eventually that we could compare letters in the flag to each other, instead of to string literals we make<br>
+what i mean is from `"a"[flag[0]=="a"]` to `"a"[flag[0]==flag[2]]`

-for example: `"a"[_[num1]==_[num2]]`. if the output is an error (zzzzz), then we know that those two characters are equal
+if the output is an error (prints zzzzzzz), then we know that those two characters are equal

 and use intuition and guesswork to deduce the flag